aroy23/Graphics-Library-String-Interpreter/README.md

   - Returns 1 if command string is syntactically invalid

-  - Returns 2 if plotting mode is not foreground or background mode (o or 1)
+  - Returns 2 if plotting mode is not foreground or background mode (0 or 1)

   - Returns 3 if plotting is attempted outside specified grid boundaries